 Step 1: Checking whether you need probate

-Probate is only needed after 50% of deaths in the UK, so the first thing you need to do is find out if you need it.
+Probate isn't always required, so the first thing to do is find out if you need it.

 Probate is usually needed if: